flutar/flutar.github.io/_posts/2017-02-16-InW-intro&practice.md

 2.0

-> A response at this level contains some relevant information from the lecture, but is marked by significant language difficulties or by significant omission or inaccuracy of important ideas from the lecture or in the connections between the lecture and the reading; a response at this level is marked by one or more of the following:
+> A response at this level contains some relevant information from the lecture, but is marked by significant language difficulties or by significant omission or inaccuracy of important ideas from the lecture or in the connections between the lecture and the reading; a response at this level is marked by one or more of the following.
 > 1) The response significantly misrepresents or completely omits the overall connection between the lecture and reading.
 > 2) The response significantly omits or significantly misrepresents important points made in the lecture.
 > 3) The response contains language errors or expressions that largely obscure connections or meaning at key junctures, or that would likely obscure understanding of hey ideas for reader not already familiar with the reading and the lecture.